fhheaney/semeval/README.md

 sudo python setup.py install
 ```

-Our pipeline relies on the hunpos tool for part-of-speech tagging, which can be downloaded from [this page](https://code.google.com/p/hunpos/downloads/list).
-All you need to do is download and place the binary `hunpos-tag` and the English model `en_wsj.model` in the directory semeval/hunpos (or change the value of `hunpos_dir` in the configuration file to point to a different location).
+Our pipeline relies on the TreeTagger tool for part-of-speech tagging, which can be downloaded from [this page](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).
+All you need to do is download and place the tagger and Spanish parameter in the directory semeval/treetagger (or change the value of `treetagger_dir` in the configuration file to point to a different location).

 In order to run the precompiled binaries on a 64-bit machine, you should download the 32-bit C library:
 ```